isilay-subasi/algorithm-questions/README.md

 9. Write a method named <b>reverse</b> that gets an integer parameter n and returns the integer obtained by the reversal of its digits.
 For example, if the parameter is 89745, the method should return 54798.

+10. Write a method named <b>charDigitSum</b> that gets a String parameter str and returns the sum of the integer equivalents (ASCII CODES) of the individual characters in the string.
+For example, if the parameter is “hello”, the method will return the sum of characters that is 104 (for h) + 101 (for e) + 108 (for l) + 108 (for l) + 111 (for o) = 532.